GeorgeSchiro/ReplaceText/README.md

 -UseRegularExpressions=False

-    Set this switch True to use regular expressions in the -OldText values (see above).
-Even with -UseRegularExpressions=False, you can still use standard regular expression escapes to replace most special characters (be sure to set -UseSpecialCharacters=True, see below).
+    Set this switch True to use regular expressions in -OldText strings (see above) as well as capture groups in the corresponding -NewText strings.
+Even with -UseRegularExpressions set False, you can still use standard regular expression escapes to replace most special characters (be sure to set -UseSpecialCharacters=True, see below).

 -UseSpecialCharacters=False

-    Set this switch True to use special characters in the -OldText values (see above).
+    Set this switch True to use special characters in -OldText strings as well as in -NewText strings (see above).

     Here are the supported special characters:

     \b  = bell
     \e  = escape